 - Next, mash your beans.
 I mashed about 3/4 of the beans leaving a quarter of the batch whole or somewhat whole.

 - Once quinoa is ready, add the quinoa to the beans along with the shallots, red pepper, corn, remaining 2 teaspoons thyme, smoked paprika and optional chipotle powder and lemon juice.
 Mix well.
 Add in the flour and egg replacer, mix well again.
 Season to taste with salt, pepper and more of the other spices.
 We all vary on how strong we like our spices...you can't take out but you can always put in.

 - Now to divide and make your patties.
 I like to pat my mixture into the bowl a little and divide it with a knife into 4 sections, making a plus sign if you will.
 Take each section and pack it tightly into a ball in the palm of your hands.
 It should be about the size of your hand.
 Flatten with your palms and place on hard surface.
 Cup the edges with your palms and tighten them in a bit and flatten the top to the desired size.
 Mine were about 1/2 inch thick by 3 1/2 - 4 inches.

-- In the oven at 375°F on a greased or parchment lines cookie sheet for 30 minutes, turning once after 15 minutes.
-I also added a sprinkle of himalayan salt to the top before baking.
+- In the oven at 375°F on a greased or parchment-lined cookie sheet for 30 minutes, turning once after 15 minutes.
+I also added a sprinkle of Himalayan salt to the top before baking.